sheldonrampton/recruiter/README.txt

    your webserver accordingly.

 1. Install Recruiter as a usual Drupal site by visiting it with your web browser.
-Select the "recruiter" installation profile and follow the usual Drupal installation instructions (i.e. Drupal's INSTALL.txt in the webroot subfolder).
+Select the "Recruiter" installation profile and follow the usual Drupal installation instructions (i.e. Drupal's INSTALL.txt in the webroot subfolder).